kevenleone/dev-24-testray/slides.md

 ---

-# What is Slidev?
+# What is Testray?

-Slidev is a slides maker and presenter designed for developers, consist of the following features

-- 📝 **Text-based** - focus on the content with Markdown, and then style them later
+Testray is a simple and powerful Test Management SAAS application which offers a robust solution to effectively analyze test results in an intuitive and actionable way.

+Using a simple interface and a prosperous import feature, integrating with tests written in Poshi, Testray allows your test team to get started immediately, presenting test results grouped for quick analysis and action.

+Testray was written with the following spects

+- 📝 **Platform** - Liferay Portal 7.1
 - 🎨 **Themable** - theme can be shared and used with npm packages
 - 🧑‍💻 **Developer Friendly** - code highlighting, live coding with autocompletion
 - 🤹 **Interactive** - embedding Vue components to enhance your expressions